 States N & O

-Working in Law Enforcement
+Forensic Psychology Careers in Law Enforcement

 One of the most exciting places to work as a forensic psychologist is going to be in law enforcement.
 You can work with local or state police departments, county offices, and even with federal law enforcement agencies.
 As a criminal profiler, you will be able to delve into various types of criminal cases and use your skills as a forensic psychologist to come up with a psychological profile of the criminal.